NateNate60/EscrowBot/README.md

 - Bitcash (`pip3 install bitcash`).
 Bitcoin Cash library.
 - Bitcoinlib (`pip3 install bitcoinlib`).
 Used for its Litecoin functionality and fee estimation.
 The Bitcoin functionality is not actually used
 - Web3 (`pip3 install web3`).
 Ethereum library
 - Hashlib.
-IDs are generated using SHA-1 hashes.
-SHA-1 is faster than SHA-2 and these don't need to be resistent to attacks because they're only used for ID purposes
+IDs are generated using SHA-256 hashes, then truncated to 16 hex digits (total hash length = 64 bits, still very unlikely to collide but not so long as to be unweildly)

 **PLEASE FEEL FREE TO PERUSE MY CODE AND POINT OUT MISTAKES, BUGS, OR SECURITY FLAWS**